top of page

 Amazon_edited_edited_edited

-These tracks were recorded in a cellar in Stafford Street, Gillingham, Kent (UK).
-Using electric guitar, 12-string acoustic guitar and bass guitar over a drum machine and Roland synth, the duo bounced tracks to their hearts content during late night "super tenant" sessions.
+Using electric, 12-string and bass guitars layered over a texture of drum machine and synth, the duo bounced tracks to their hearts content during playful late night "super tenant" sessions.
+Spirited synths courtesy of Tame Impala and colourful ideas from the guys over at MGMT.

 bottom of page